 Baby Sleep Myths

-What keeps babies awake at night, more than anything else, is over-tiredness.
-You might think that an exhausted baby is more likely to conk out for a full night of sleep than one who slept much of the day, but it’s actually just the opposite.
+In actuality, overtiredness can work against your efforts to get your child sleeping better overnight.
+While it is reasonable to asssume that exhausting your child is the key to a better night of sleep, it’s actually just the opposite.
 The reason we refer to it as being “overtired” is because baby has missed the “tired” phase and their bodies start to kick back into gear which keeps them from falling and staying asleep.
 A baby who has gotten a decent amount of sleep during the day will be less likely to miss this sleep window and their body will not emit the stimulating hormones that are produced when we are overtired.

 I am so passionate about daytime sleep and its critical importance on the effects of nighttime sleep, that I put together a Nap Guide with information on daytime sleep from birth through age five.
 If naps are your enemy, start there!

-Our babies need extensive care and help in their development, and their sleep cycles are unbelievably erratic if left unregulated.
+Many new parents just assume that babies will sleep when they’re tired, but unfortunately that’s not often the case.
+Babies need extensive care and help in their development, and their sleep cycles are unbelievably erratic if left unregulated.
 If they miss their natural sleep cycle by as little as 15 minutes, their cortisol production can increase which causes a surge in energy and things can quickly spiral out of control.
 As much as I wish babies could just fall asleep easily when they’re tired, it simply doesn’t work that way.
 That’s not to say you shouldn’t rely at all on their cues, but you shouldn’t rely exclusively on them either.

 In fact, I think if you asked any of the well-rested parents I’ve worked with, they would tell you that their relationship with their child is that much better because they are no longer sleep deprived.
 When everyone is sleeping well, we have more patience, can be more present in our relationships, and have a happier disposition compared to when we are exhausted.

-Here again, trusting your child’s newborn physiology to dictate their sleep schedule, their eating habits, their behavior, or just about any other aspect of their upbringing is a recipe for disaster.
+Trusting your child’s newborn physiology to dictate their sleep schedule, their eating habits, their behavior, or just about any other aspect of their upbringing is unfair to the immaturity of human babies.